-Minimum Recommended WIIIIIIIIIII Recommended Each Veritas Access node using a 64-bit Intel-based server architecture that is compatible with Redhat Enterprise Linux 6 Update 6, Update 7 and Update 8 for AMD64 and Intel EMT.
+Minimum Recommended Each Veritas Access node using a 64-bit Intel-based server architecture that is compatible with Redhat Enterprise Linux 6 Update 6, Update 7 and Update 8 for AMD64 and Intel EMT.
 Itanium is not supported.
 Two nodes of dual or quad core processors at 2.0 GHz or above for optimal performance.
 32 GB error-correcting code (ECC) random-access memory (RAM).
 The recommended values depend on the expected workload.
 One internal drive with size equal to size of RAM + 60GB.
-Dual drivers each with size of RAM + 60GB or more capacity.
-In the FSS-based environment, more number of the internal drives (SSD + HDD) are recommended.
+Dual boot drives each of size RAM + 60 GB or more capacity.
+In an FSS-based environment, additional internal drives (SSD + HDD) are recommended.
 Two gigabit Ethernet interfaces Embedded Ethernet interfaces are recommended.
-Two additional gigabit Ethernet interfaces (embedded or Ethernet adapters for the peripheral component interconnect (PCI) bus).
+Two additional gigabit Ethernet interfaces (Embedded or peripheral component interconnect (PCI) based.)
 N/A One Fibre Channel Host Bus Adapters (HBA).
-Two Fibre Channel Host Bus Adapters (HBAs) are recommended, but only one is required.
-Having only one Fibre Channel HBA enables all the operations of the Fibre Channel (except high availability).
+Two Fibre Channel Host Bus Adapters (HBAs) are recommended for high availability (HA) if you are using shared LUNs that need to be mapped over a Fibre Channel protocol.
+If the environment has only DAS or iSCSI disks, then the HBA requirement is optional.
 Internal/external USB DVD-ROM DVD drive.
 N/A Redundant power supply.
 Recommended, but not required.
-SmartIO caching feature Recommended to have a PCI based SSD card if you want to use the SmartIO caching feature.
+SmartIO caching feature A PCI-based SSD card is recommended if you want to use the SmartIO caching feature.
 Minimum number of servers required is 1 N/A